 Here’s the story…

-As a “natural-minded”/ “crunchy”/ “organic” mama, I never (intentionally) let any of my kiddos have any food dye, but as a human living in modern society, it slipped through the cracks every now and then — in spite of my vigilance.
+As a “natural-minded”/ “crunchy”/ “organic” mama, I never (intentionally) let any of my kiddos have any food dye.
+But as a human living in modern society, it slips through the cracks every now and then — in spite of my vigilance.

-20+ years ago, when my eldest son was little, we held a post-Halloween ritual — in which we would go through all of the candy, and if it had nasty stuff, like “hydrogenated hoodoo” [our sons’ name for Hydrogenated oils], or corn syrup, or artificial food dyes, we would unwrap it and flush it down the toilet!
-Usually that would leave us with just chocolate, and a few other odds and ends [as this was before I knew that chocolate was one of the food items with the highest Lead levels!
-(More on that here)].
+Over 20 years ago, when my eldest son was little, we held a post-Halloween ritual — in which we would go through all of the candy, and if it had nasty stuff like “hydrogenated hoodoo” (our sons’ name for Hydrogenated oils), or corn syrup, or artificial food dyes, we would unwrap it and flush it down the toilet!
+Usually that would leave us with just chocolate and a few other odds and ends (as this was before I knew that chocolate was one of the food items with the highest Lead levels! [more on that here]).

-After my children were acutely Lead-poisoned (in August of 2005) and were violently ill as a result of their exposure, I became even more strict about food dyes (and made sure they didn’t eat things like birthday cakes/cupcakes at people’s houses/school if there were any question of dyes in the frosting, and that sort of thing).
-I knew food dyes were “bad” — but I didn’t know exactly how bad they could be!… Early on (shortly after the boys were poisoned), one of the kiddos had an incident with M&M’s, and then the other one had an incident with popsicles [we quickly figured out that one was obviously reacting to red food dye, while the other was hyper-sensitive to yellow food dye!]
-Each incident resulted in pretty big hives — especially considering both kids’ relatively tiny size at that time!
+After my children were acutely Lead-poisoned (in August of 2005) and were violently ill as a result of their exposure, I became even more strict about food dyes (making sure they didn’t eat things like birthday cakes/cupcakes at people’s houses/school if there were any question of dyes in the frosting and that sort of thing).
+I knew food dyes were “bad” — but I didn’t know exactly how bad they could be!
+Early on (shortly after the boys were poisoned), one of the kiddos had an incident with M&M’s, and then the other had an incident with popsicles (we quickly figured out that one was obviously reacting to red food dye, while the other was hyper-sensitive to yellow food dye!).
+Each incident resulted in pretty big hives — especially considering both kids’ relatively tiny sizes at that time!

 When this seemed to happen

-One thing I began to notice with these exposures (and reactions) is that they were more likely to happen if the children were already “compromised” or sick (like if they had a cold coming on, or a fever – and then accidentally ingested some food dye – they were more likely to have a big reaction).
-This became an especially challenging thing to deal with upon that realization — as almost EVERY childhood medication is “color-coded”/marketing-branded through the use of food dyes(!) — so we had to start making sure to have dye-free medications (Advil, Benadryl, etc.) on-hand for emergencies (and when traveling), because we couldn’t risk the kiddos having a reaction to the medication that we were using to treat them for an illness!
+One thing I began to notice with these exposures (and reactions) is that they were more likely to happen if the children were already “compromised” or sick (like if they had a cold coming on, or a fever, and then accidentally ingested some food dye they would be more likely to have a big reaction).
+This became an especially challenging thing to deal with upon that realization — as almost EVERY childhood medication is “color-coded”/marketing-branded through the use of food dyes(!) — so we had to start making sure to have dye-free medications (Advil, Benadryl, etc.) on-hand for emergencies (and when traveling) because we couldn’t risk the kiddos having a reaction to the medication that we were using to treat them for an illness!

-Halloween 2005 was the first major incident… It was about 2-1/2 months after the boys were Lead-poisoned, and I think we painted A.J.‘s face with clown makeup for one of his pre-school Halloween parties [it wasn’t for the main trick-or-treat night because he was Harpo Marx that year, if I recall correctly!]
-There were red cheeks, and a red mouth (and probably a red star or heart here and there for accents — I pride myself on my face-painting skills and have done more than my share of volunteer face-painting at festivals, fairs, and birthday parties over the years!)
+Halloween 2005 was the first major incident.
+It was about two and a half months after the boys were Lead-poisoned, and I think we painted A.J.‘s face with clown makeup for one of his pre-school Halloween parties (it wasn’t for the main trick-or-treat night because he was Harpo Marx that year if I recall correctly!).
+There were red cheeks, a red mouth, and probably a red star or heart here and there for accents — I pride myself on my face-painting skills (and have done more than my share of volunteer face-painting at festivals, fairs, and birthday parties over the years)!

-After school [he went in the mornings – like 9 to 1-ish, if I recall correctly] we brought him home and washed the face-paint off [gently, using a skin-friendly lotion, as I normally do].
+After school (he went in the mornings from 9 to 1-ish, if I recall correctly), we brought him home and washed the face paint off (gently, using a skin-friendly lotion, as I normally do).
 After all the paint had been thoroughly removed, there were red marks all over his face.
-At first we thought they were just marks/stains somehow left-behind from the paint — but then I realized they were actually swollen welts everywhere the red paint had been (and extending beyond the areas with the red paint by a bit in each spot)!
+At first, we thought they were just marks/stains somehow left-behind from the paint, but then I realized they were actually swollen welts everywhere the red paint had been (and extending beyond the areas with the red paint by a bit in each spot)!
 That was the first time I realized we really had a problem.

-After he was Lead-poisoned, until he was about 5 or 6 years old, Avi used to get febrile seizures “on the regular” (his body couldn’t regulate temperature in response to illness and it was actually quite terrifying!).
+After he was Lead-poisoned, until he was about 5 or 6 years old, Avi used to get febrile seizures on the regular.
+His body couldn’t regulate temperatures in response to illness and it was actually quite terrifying!
 Whenever he got even a tiny bit sick, his fever would spike to 104 or 105 degrees, and we would have to rush him to the hospital!

-When he was about three years old, he was having a seizure and we (by this point) were “seasoned veterans”, and knew all the tips and tricks that we should try at home before bringing him to the hospital.
-One of these tricks was to feed him ‘papa-cicles” (our kids’ word for popsicles — not to be confused with “mama-cicles”, our kids word for motorcycles at the time!).
-We had a specific brand of popsicle that we would get at the local natural foods store in emergencies when he was sick.
-This brand was pretty “clean” — it had no corn syrup, and no artificial dyes – it was primarily frozen fruit juice [although it did have some cane sugar].
+When he was about three years old, he was having a seizure and we (by this point) were “seasoned veterans,” and knew all the tips and tricks we should try at home before bringing him to the hospital.
+One of these tricks was to feed him ‘papa-cicles” (our kids’ word for popsicles — not to be confused with “mama-cicles,” our kids’ word for motorcycles at the time!).
+We had a specific brand of popsicle we would get at the local natural foods store in emergencies when he was sick.
+This brand was pretty “clean” — it had no corn syrup, and no artificial dyes.
+It was primarily frozen fruit juice, although it did have some cane sugar.
 My color-blind husband KNEW what the brand was; he KNEW what the box looked like (by the shape and size of the packaging, and by the photo on the box — because we had bought it many times before), so when he went to the store (just before closing at 10 or 11 at night) he grabbed the box, bought it, rushed home, put the box in the freezer, grabbed a yellow popsicle out of the box and brought it into the bedroom where I was cradling and soothing Avi with a cool washcloth on his head.
-Avi ate the popsicle … within a few minutes there were ginormous hives ALL over his body [a potentially life-threatening acute systemic allergic reaction]!
+Avi ate the popsicle … within a few minutes there were ginormous hives ALL over his body (a potentially life-threatening acute systemic allergic reaction)!

 My older son didn’t think this was still a problem — this was just a story from when he was a kid, and he had outgrown it…

-“Unfortunately” (fortunately?), as my kiddos aged we were so strict about food dye that we never had this problem after we hit the tweens and teen years… Accordingly, they actually didn’t remember these experiences (from when they were very young) — only what they had heard us tell them about it … so it would make sense that they didn’t consider it a “real” threat.
-[I think the kids thought of it more as “family lore” by then, vs. something they needed to be responsible for for the rest of their lives!]
-So on the day these photos were taken, my son was “a bit under the weather”, and had a sip of his friend’s pink bubble tea — he didn’t even consider that the pink bubble tea had red dye and might be an issue [he had gotten bubble tea before — when he wasn’t sick — and hadn’t had any reaction, and he wasn’t thinking about the food dye considerations].
-He called me from his friend’s house, and then immediately came home…and that’s when we rushed him to the hospital.
+“Unfortunately” (fortunately?), as my kiddos aged we were so strict about food dye that we never had this problem after we hit the tweens and teen years.
+Accordingly, they actually didn’t remember these experiences (from when they were very young) — only what they had heard us tell them about it … so it would make sense they didn’t consider it a “real” threat.
+I think the kids thought of it more as “family lore” by then, vs. something they needed to be responsible for for the rest of their lives!
+So on the day these photos were taken, my son was “a bit under the weather” and had a sip of his friend’s pink bubble tea — he didn’t even consider that the pink bubble tea had red dye and might be an issue (he had gotten bubble tea before when he wasn’t sick and hadn’t had any reaction, and he wasn’t thinking about the food dye considerations).
+He called me from his friend’s house, and then immediately came home — that’s when we rushed him to the hospital.

-During that hospital visit we received a prescription for an Epi-pen, and he was given two to have for emergencies.
+During that hospital visit, we received a prescription for an Epi-pen.
+He was given two to have for emergencies.

-We have not been able to get this prescription renewed, because of our broken healthcare system (the prescription originated at a hospital Emergency Room, and so — years later — no-one there will renew it…and he’s too old to see his – West Coast – pediatric doctor now, and the practice says that they can’t renew the potentially life-saving emergency prescription – as “he is not a current patient”… and his – East Coast – college medical system says they can’t prescribe that “without a direct history of incident/treatment”, and yadda-yadda…).
-[And so while the Epi-pens we have are now are expired, we heard that they still work when expired, so for the time-being, he keeps them with him just in case!]
+We have not been able to get this prescription renewed, because of our broken healthcare system (the prescription originated at a hospital Emergency Room, and so — years later — no one there will renew it, plus he’s too old to see his West Coast pediatric doctor now, and the practice says they can’t renew the potentially life-saving emergency prescription as “he is not a current patient” and his East Coast college medical system says they can’t prescribe that “without a direct history of incident/treatment,” and yadda-yadda).
+So while the Epi-pens we have are expired, we heard that they still work, so for the time being he keeps them with him just in case!

 Mosquitoes and Bees, too…